broadinstitute/epi-wdl-workshop/README.md

 require registration, so don't use them 😉).

 *Note:* that Windows link only works for **Windows 10 Pro & above**.
-If you have Windows 7 or Window 10 Home, you will have to install [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) instead.
+If you have Windows 7 or Windows 10 Home, you will have to install [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) instead.

 ## Submit a workflow